popovic01/StockMarketApp/README.md

 # StockMarketApp

 The app uses dependency injection with Daeger-Hilt, CSV parsing with OpenCSV.
-It works with remote APIs using Retrofing, does local caching with Room and custom drawing on a canvas using Jetpack Compose.
+It works with remote API using Retrofing, does local caching with Room and custom drawing on a canvas using Jetpack Compose.

 It also follows architectural guidelines and SOLID principles.